 Investments - Investments are stated at fair value.
 The fair value of investments is based on quoted prices from national security exchanges, except for limited partnerships, and venture capital funds which are based on information provided by external investment managers at the most recent valuation period date for the fiscal year-end.
 Management monitors the activity of external investment managers and performs reconciliations and other procedures to assure that the valuations used in the consolidated financial statements are fairly stated.
 The College believes the carrying amounts of these investments are a reasonable estimate of fair value.
-Because the limited partnerships, and venture capital investments are not readily marketable, their estimated value is subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for such investments are the differences between the fair value and the cost basis of the investments.
+Because the limited partnerships, and venture capital investments are not readily marketable, their estimated value is subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for such investments are the differences could be material.
+Realized and unrealized gains and losses on investments are the difference between the fair value and the cost basis of the investments.
 The net realized and unrealized gains and losses are reported in the consolidated statements of activities.
 Real estate is stated at cost.